A Parent/Child Interactive learning Class

 Why are we offering Healthy Sprouts

 Overweight and obesity rates in the Unites States are among the highest in the world, affecting two-thirds of adults and one-third of youth, with a disproportionate grip on minorities.
 Hence, it is not surprising that overweight and obesity prevalence among Hispanics is 50 percent higher compared with whites (Centers for Disease Control and Prevention).
 Both conditions are also higher in low-income households compared with middle-class and affluent households.
-The prevalence among preschoolers is highest among non-Hispanic blacks (19%), followed by Mexican Americans (16%), followed by non-Hispanic blacks (11%), and non-Hispanic whites (9%).1 According to recent national data, one in eight (12%) preschool-aged children is overweight or obese ( CDC Vital Signs ).
+The prevalence among preschoolers is highest among Mexican Americans (14%), followed by non-Hispanic blacks (11%), and non-Hispanic whites (9%).
+1 According to recent national data, one in eight (12%) preschool-aged children is overweight or obese (CDC Vital Signs).